-The Board of Directors held nine meetings during the year ended December 31, 2016.
-Each of the directors attended at least 75% of the aggregate number of meetings of the Board of Directors and the committees of the Board of Directors on which he or she served during the year ended December 31, 2016 (in each case, which were held during the period for which he or she was a director and/or a member of the applicable committee), except for Mr. Barberich, who attended less than 75% of such meetings.
-Mr. Forrester attended our 2016 annual meeting of stockholders, to represent the Board at the meeting.
+The Board of Directors held eight meetings during the year ended December 31, 2017.
+Each of the directors attended at least 75% of the aggregate number of meetings of the Board of Directors and the committees of the Board of Directors on which he or she served during the year ended December 31, 2017 (in each case, which were held during the period for which he or she was a director and/or a member of the applicable committee).
+Mr. Forrester attended our 2017 annual meeting of stockholders, to represent the Board at the meeting.